Tsar Kandavl or Le Roi Candaule: The Diana and Actaeon pas de deux

-Today, the most famous passage from Le Roi Candaule is the so-called Diane et Actéon Pas de deux that is mostly performed at galas and is performed in the second act of Yuri Burlaka and Vasily Medvedev's 2009 revival of La Esmeralda for the Bolshoi Ballet.
+In 1935, Agrippina Vaganova mounted a new revival of La Esmeralda at the Kirov Theatre.
+For the second act of the ballet, Vaganova added a divertissement take from Le Roi Candaule known as the Pas de Diane, which for unknown reasons she re-named the Diane et Actéon Pas de deux.
+Vaganova revised Petipa's original scheme for the pas, which was originally a pas de trois for the Goddess Diana, the shepherd Endymion and a Satyr.
+The new version served as a virtuoso pas de deux for Galina Ulanova as Diana and Vakhtang Chabukiani as Actaeon.

-The original title of this pas was Les Aventures amoureuses de Diane or simply the Pas de Diane and was originally a pas de trois danced by Diana the Roman Goddess of the Hunt, Endymion the shepherd and a satyr, reflecting the myth of the passion between Diana and Endymion.
+The original title of this pas was called the Pas de Diane and waoriginally a pas de trois danced by Diana the Roman Goddess of the Hunt, Endymion the shepherd and a satyr, reflecting the myth of the passion between Diana and Endymion.
 It is believed that Petipa's inspiration for this pas was a painting by the Russian painter, Karl Bryullov.
 The traditional version that is danced today is not by Petipa, but by Agrippina Vaganova, who staged her own version of the Pas de Diane when she transferred it into a revival of La Esmeralda in 1935.
 She altered the scheme by removing the role of the satyr and changing the lead male role to the hunter, Actaeon, with whom Diana dances in the company of twelve of her nymphs.
 This was a very strange change on Vaganova's part since Diana and Actaeon were not lovers, but had one association when he stumbled upon her bathing naked with her nymphs, after which, she transformed him into a stag and he was hunted down and killed by his own hunting dogs.

 However, Petipa's original scheme and Bryullov's painting also contain a mythological inaccuracy in that they both erroneously portray Endymion as the lover of Diana; this is an inaccuracy that appears in several ballets, including Léo Delibes's Sylvia.
 In fact, Endymion was the lover of Luna the Roman Goddess of the Moon (Selene in Greek mythology) and never had any association with Diana at all.
 Diana's famous love interest was actually the Titan hunter, Orion.